JoseRoca/AfxNova/docs/String Management /CRegExp Class.md

 ' Output: 11
 ```

-Searches all the occurences of a word that stars with a letter ans is followed by three numbers.
+Searches all the occurences of a word that starts with a letter ans is followed by three numbers.
 Returns a list of comma separated "index, length" value pairs.
 The pairs are separated by a semicolon.

 ```
 DIM pRegExp AS CRegExp